codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

     "AssignableScopes": ["/subscriptions/<your-subsripton_id>"]
 }
 ```
+**How to**

-If you use AKS with managed [identities for node group](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity), you can run the script below to assign `CodefreshDindVolumeProvisioner` role to aks node identity:
+1. If you use AKS with managed [identities for node group](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity), you can run the script below to assign `CodefreshDindVolumeProvisioner` role to aks node identity:

 ```shell
 export ROLE_DEFINITIN_FILE=dind-volume-provisioner-role.json